reborg/lisp-history-talk/20220512-juxt-conf/slides/02-from-lisp-to-common-lisp.md

 * The allure of AI attracted business and VCs
 * Lisp was granted unprecedented popularity
 * Lisp companies thrived thanks to quality and performance

-# The AI Winter, 1990+

-* In typical bubble style, AI was over hyped
-* Lisp machines power gradually eroded by Moore's law
-* Large failures like the [Fifth Generation System](https://en.wikipedia.org/wiki/Fifth_Generation_Computer_Systems#Failure)
-* Darpa re-routing of funds in the previous years
-* Blaming Expert Systems was counter-productive

 # Lesson Learned